NimrodShabtay/CLIMP/README.md

 # CLIMP: Contrastive Language-Image Mamba Pretraining

-Evaluation code for the [CLIMP paper](https://arxiv.org/abs/2601.06891) (ECCV 2026) on the NoCaps image-text retrieval benchmark.
+Evaluation code for the [CLIMP](https://arxiv.org/abs/2601.06891) (ECCV 2026) on the NoCaps image-text retrieval benchmark.

 CLIMP pairs a VMamba-Base vision encoder with Mamba-based text encoders, trained with bidirectional contrastive loss on CC12M.